 This piece is already made and READY TO SHIP!
 Melissa Etheridge guitar string pendant made out of Melissa’s used/played silver colored guitar string.
 Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
-2-2/8″ in length and includes the ferrule and a sterling silver “Love” charm.
+2-2/8″ in length and includes the ferrule and a sterling silver “Love” charm and a 4mm Paradise Swarovski crystal.
 Pendant comes with a 16, 18, or 20″ sterling silver chain.
 If you would like a leather chord instead of the sterling silver chain, make a note in the comment section when you place your order.
 Pendant will leave my studio within 5 – 7 days of when you place your order.

 Artist Release Form:

 Melissa Etheridge was born on May 29, 1961, in Leavenworth, Kansas.
 Her career leapt forward in 1986, when Island Records signed her.
 Her fourth record, Yes I Am (1993), launched her into rock stardom with the two giant hits: “I’m the Only One” and “Come to My Window.”
 Etheridge, who continued to churn out studio albums, was diagnosed with breast cancer in 2004.
 She made a full recovery.

 Rock singer-songwriter Melissa Etheridge was born on May 29, 1961, in Leavenworth, Kansas.
 The youngest of two girls born to John and Elizabeth Etheridge, a high school teacher and computer consultant respectively, Melissa grew up in what she later described as a lonely home, where her family offered little in the way of emotional support.